 "D'Marcus, the assassin is dead.
 He refused to surrender and started shooting.
 The team sustained no injuries."

 "Good work, Gabe.
 The Chicago Police are converging on your location.
 Superintendent Green is driving to the area to direct cleanup.
 He wants to secure Commander DiMarco's building and get him and his wife to a safe house while we deal with this.
 Your team also apprehended the getaway boys.
 No injuries, but there's a hell of a vehicle fire now.
 The FBI will take over the case since this fellow flew in from overseas.
-I've ordered a crime scene investigation unit to assemble and converge on your location.
+I've ordered a crime scene investigation unit to assemble and converge at your location.
 Too bad we couldn't have taken Vukovic alive; we might have squeezed some information out of him."

 Across the street, Shelly DiMarco buried her head in her husband's shoulder when the gunfire started.
 Ryan had his police revolver drawn, and they were by the front door.
 Ryan could discern that the second burst of weapons fire was down the street, away from their building.
-He felt a bit relieved when police sirens started up everywhere and were converging on his location.
-He had his FBI satellite phone on the hall table set to speaker mode.
+He felt relieved when police sirens started up everywhere and converged on his location.
+His FBI satellite phone was on the hall table in speaker mode.
 Eventually, Special Agent Mason reported that the Serbian hitman was dead, and his accomplices were in custody.
 He reached around Shelly and gently patted her on her waist.

 Soon, a half dozen Chicago uniformed officers assembled outside their front door.
 Superintendent Javion Green pushed through the crowd and spoke to Ryan's door camera.

 "Ryan, it's all over.
 Open up.
-We need to get you and Shelly to a secure location right away."
+We need to get you and Shelly to a secure location."

 The DiMarcos opened the door, and Green asked them to get their go-bags.
 They would live in one of the Chicago Police's several safe houses for at least two days.
-Shelly protested that she had a 10:30 class at the university, but Superintendent Green insisted that she cancel the session.
+Shelly protested that she had a 10:30 class at the university, but Superintendent Green insisted she cancel the session.
 She relented and used her cell phone to send a class-canceled text to each student.
 Ryan fetched his police jacket before leaving.
 Green left a policewoman to stay in DiMarco's apartment while they were gone.

 Police Quibbling

-The Chicago Police Headquarters meeting room looked like a college classroom, amphitheater-seating for sixty people, a long desk at the bottom, and an array of quantum-dot display screens for multi-media presentations.
-At the main table were Javion Green, D'Marcus Mason, Ryan DiMarco, Mathilda Ling, prosecutor in the Cook County State's Attorney's Office.
+The Chicago Police Headquarters meeting room looked like a college classroom, with amphitheater seating for sixty people, a long desk at the bottom, and an array of high-resolution display screens for multimedia presentations.
+At the main table were Javion Green, D'Marcus Mason, Ryan DiMarco, and Mathilda Ling, a prosecutor in the Cook County State's Attorney's Office.
 Seated was an array of Precinct Commanders and FBI staff.
 Superintendent Green opened the meeting.

 "OK, lower the lights.
 Everybody, power off your smartphones now.
 FBI satellite phones are OK.
 We have disconnected all video cameras in this room and swept the area for hidden microphones.
 I think we can review this case without being surveilled.

 "Let's get started.
 We had a successful intervention this morning of an attempted assassination of Commander Ryan DiMarco.
-His smiling presence next to me attests to the skill and bravery of the FBI and Chicago professionals who are seated in the third row here.
+His smiling presence next to me attests to the skill and bravery of the FBI and Chicago Police professionals seated in the third row.
 I'd like all of us to show our appreciation for their efforts."

 Green started clapping, and quickly the entire room joined in.
-Commander DiMarco pointed at Mac and the others and swept his hands upwards to suggest that they stand.
+Commander DiMarco pointed at Mac and the others and lifted his hands upwards to suggest they stand.
 The Joint Task Force response team rose with satisfied smiles.